bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 These are not expanded as separate catalogue entries yet, but they are common places to inspect when changing core behavior:

-- Config resolution and defaults/overrides: `ConfigLoader`, `EmailProperty`, and `EmailGovernanceImpl`.
+- Config resolution and defaults/overrides: `ConfigLoader`, `PropertySchema`, `SimpleJavaMailConfig`, `EmailProperty`, and `EmailGovernanceImpl`.
-- Spring property mapping: `SimpleJavaMailProperties` and `SimpleJavaMailSpringSupport`.
+- Spring property mapping: `SimpleJavaMailSpringSupport`, which produces context-local config, factory, and Mailer beans.
 - Outlook and EML conversion: `EmailConverter`, `OutlookEmailConverter`, and `MimeMessageParser`.
 - Transport strategy properties: `TransportStrategy` and `MailerImpl.createMailSession(...)`.